+I know how painful this is.
 You’re dealing with death and death is the ultimate loss.
 It’s the death of your hopes, plans, dreams and if you’re like I used to be, it can be the death of your only source of happiness.

 Here are the 7 realizations/steps that will minimize the time you stir the sh*t in the toilet (just to hold onto/remember the remnants of what was a great meal – yuck), and get you on the path to indifferently FLUSHING- the bs, the pain, and the heartbreak.

+- How to heal a broken heart: STEP #1: Disable your reflexes.
 As humans, our reflex is to immediately bandage a wound.
 Even though never taking a bandage off can cause more long-term pain/damage, we don’t give a f*ck.
 We just need something to cover the wound.
 The moment I stopped being so ashamed of my wounds and surrendered to the truth – that heartbreak and breakups of any kind are supposed to hurt – my healing time was expedited and my power was reclaimed.

-Understand that once your relationship, trust, respect, etc. is severed, the other person’s emotional state is no longer your priority or responsibility.
+- How to heal a broken heart: STEP #2: Run out of f*cks to give.
+Understand that once your relationship, trust, respect, etc. are severed, the other person’s emotional state is no longer your priority or responsibility.
 YOU are your priority.

+- How to heal a broken heart: STEP #3: Take time.
 This one is especially difficult because it literally goes against everything that your heart, mind, and body are moth-to-a-flame pulled in the direction of.
-When a person, circumstance or situation breaks your heart, understand that you NEED space; you HAVE TO have it.
+When someone breaks your heart, understand that you NEED space; you HAVE TO have it.
 As I always say, contradiction is the root of all misery.
 You can’t be engaged in constant contact with whatever broke you while also claiming that you need/want to heal and emotionally detox.
 If you’re scared of the other person forgetting you because you need space, they’re the wrong person (the same person who got you here in the first place – the person who was reckless with your heart).

+- How to heal a broken heart: STEP #4: Stick with what you know.
+Emotional amnesia is not a good look.
 Let it burn.
 USE what you now know to FEEL what you’re scared to feel.
 Emotional amnesia in the form of constant contact is about as beneficial as putting a bandage on skin cancer and expecting a cure.

+- How to heal a broken heart: STEP #6: Anger > Hopelessness It’s okay to be angry.
+In fact, I prefer anger over hopelessness.
+When you’re hopeless, you’re stagnant and there is nothing but death in stagnation.
+When you’ve hit a level of I’m-sick-and-tired-of-being-sick-and-tired ANGER, you can commit to ACTING.
+Action = evolving, which =’s propelling out of the heartbreak and moving on.
 But HOW do you move from hopelessness to anger?
 It seems impossible.
 The only way to propel out of hopeless heartbreak is through acknowledgment.
-If someone has been a complete piece of sh*t, you need to acknowledge them for who they are.
-Get over the arguing with reality romanticizing and start to get REAL with what you DO know.
+If someone has acted in ways that made you question your worth, you need to acknowledge them for who they are.
+Get over the romanticizing and start to get REAL with what you DO know.
 The truth does indeed, set you free.

+- How to heal a broken heart: STEP #7: Adopt this version of forgiveness (it’s much easier and less dramatic) I’ve always had the hardest time with forgiveness.
+There’s a part of me that will forever feel like if forgive, I condone.
+There’s also a part of me that romanticizes the “high road” in forgiving and wants so desperately to embody Mark Twain’s beautiful words in the most Grace Kelly-esque way: “Forgiveness is the fragrance the violet sheds on the heel that has crushed it.”
+But… I can’t.
+I just can’t.
 Maybe it’s because the offending party adopts being forgiven as such; maybe it’s because of what I was taught as a kid… who knows?
 What I do know is that forgiveness can be so much more attainable and achievable if you redefine what it means to you.
 It doesn’t need to be this all-encompassing, umbrella concept.
-While I’m a huge fan of and believer in Oprah’s AHA! moment that “Forgiveness is giving up the hope that the past could have been any different,” I’ve built upon and adopted something that works for ME.
+While I’m a huge fan of and believer in Oprah’s AHA! moment that “Forgiveness is giving up the hope that the past could have been any different,” I’ve come up with something that works better for ME.
 To me, forgiveness is simple.
-It means accepting someone for who they are TODAY – not 6 months ago, not who they were when they were on top of you in bed on vacation, not who they were when you met.
+It means accepting someone for who they are TODAY – not 6 months ago, not who they were when they were on top of you in bed on vacation; not who they were when you met.
 It’s about accepting someone for who they are in THIS moment and adjusting your boundaries accordingly.
 Remember – people don’t change, they reveal who they truly are over time.
-Forgiveness is about ACCEPTING that REVEAL in real time – independent of making it about you/your lack of value.
+Forgiveness is about ACCEPTING that REVEAL – independent of making it about you/your perceived lack of value.

-Know that you are HERE, right now and if you weren’t destined to heal, deal and move past this, you wouldn’t be reading these words right now.
+Know that you are HERE, right now and if you weren’t destined to heal, deal, and move past this, you wouldn’t be reading these words right now.